EventStoreDB can run as a single node or as a highly-available cluster. For the cluster deployment, you'd need three server nodes.

 We recommend that when using Linux you set the 'open file limit' to a high number.
 The precise value depends on your use case, but at least between

 Building from source

-You can also build EventStoreDB on Linux from source.
-Before doing that, you need to install .NET Core 3.1 or .NET 5 SDK.
-EventStoreDB packages have the .NET Core Runtime embedded, so you don't need to install anything except the EventStoreDB package.
+You can also build EventStoreDB from source.
+Before doing that, you need to install the .NET 6 SDK.
+EventStoreDB packages have the .NET Runtime embedded, so you don't need to install anything except the EventStoreDB package.

 If you installed one of the pre-built packages for Debian based systems, you can remove it with:

 sudo apt-get purge eventstore-oss